Japan may only be able to restart one-third of its nuclear reactors

 Some power companies have business plans that assume restarts by this summer, but - with the possible exception of two reactors in southern Japan - that looks highly unrealistic, as the Nuclear Regulation Authority (NRA) says the utilities aren't taking the process seriously enough.

-Three reactors in southern Japan are considered next in line, among 11 pressurized-water reactors at five plants run by Shikoku Electric, Kansai Electric and Hokkaido Electric being actively vetted by the regulator.
+Three reactors in southern Japan are considered next in line, among 11 pressurised-water reactors at five plants run by Shikoku Electric (9507.T), Kansai Electric (9503.T) and Hokkaido Electric (9509.T) being actively vetted by the regulator.

 Even after the NRA says a reactor is safe to restart, the government will defer to local areas for the final decision.
 Some of the front-runners have local governments strongly behind nuclear power and the wealth it brings to communities through jobs and government subsidies.